blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 - A digital resume
 - A fun page with embedded YouTube videos

-I will be including many code samples in the coming chapters, but at any point you can also go to the demo site and [view the source code](https://www.lifewire.com/view-web-source-code-4151702) of any page for reference.
+I will include many code samples in the coming chapters, but you can also go to the demo site and [view the source code](https://perma.cc/3WP3-R9XL) of any page for reference at any point.

 ## Pages are just files that you link to

-To create a new page on our site, we will first create a new file.
+We will create a new page on our site by creating a new file.
 Create `about.html` to go alongside `index.html`.
-To save some typing, copy the entire contents of `index.html` and paste it into `about.html`.
+To save some typing, copy all the contents of `index.html` and paste it into `about.html`.

-And now let's clean it up a little bit.
-I'm going to remove the "How to make a website" heading.
-I'll also remove the paragraph that links to neal.fun.
-This page should just be about me.
-Speaking of which, I'll also change the image to a photo of myself (if you don’t feel comfortable using a photo of yourself, use any image you want here).
+And now, let's clean it up a little.
+I'll remove the "How to make a website" heading and the paragraph with the link to neal.fun.
+This page should be about me.
+Speaking of which, I'll also change the image to a photo of myself (if you don’t feel comfortable using a picture of yourself, use any image you want here).

-I'll expand the content a bit by adding a couple of paragraphs.
-This is also a good place to provide any contact information you want.
+I'll expand the content by adding a couple of paragraphs.
+This is also an excellent place to provide any contact information you want.
 I'll add a link to my Mastodon account (with an elephant emoji).

 ```html
 <p>🐘 <a href="https://social.lol/@bw">Drop me a line on Mastodon</a></p>
 ```

 Remember, a link is an `<a>` tag.
-What ever text you wrap the tag around becomes clickable.
-Then you provide the `href` _attribute_ which is the destination of the link—typically a URL of some sort.
+Whatever text you wrap the tag around becomes clickable.
+Then you provide the `href` _attribute_, which is the link's destination—typically a URL.

-Here’s the code I have inside the `<body>` tag.
+Here’s my code inside the `<body>` tag.

 ```html
 <header>